-Understanding Your LTCI Policy—Part II
+Understanding Your Long Term Care Insurance Policy—Part II

-If you or a loved one own long-term care insurance (LTCI) it is important to understand how the policy works and what it covers so you will be better equipped to incorporate it into your overall retirement plan.
+If you or a loved one own long term care insurance policy (LTCI) it is important to understand how the policy works and what it covers so you will be better equipped to incorporate it into your overall retirement plan.
 In addition to understanding the type(s) of care covered by LTCI, benefit amounts, inflationary adjustments, and elimination periods, you should also be aware of when coverage begins, what triggers coverage, and how benefits are paid.

 Before LTCI coverage will pay benefits, the policyholder must be unable to perform at least two of the six activities of daily living (ADLs): feeding, toileting, dressing, bathing, walking/transferring (i.e., moving from bed to wheelchair), and continence.
 Some policies may require that the policyholder be unable to perform three ADLs instead of two.
 Policies may also specify what is required before the policyholder is declared “unable” to perform a certain ADL.
 Additionally, some policies may include cognitive impairments, such as dementia or Alzheimer’s, as a benefit trigger.
 In some cases, a policy will not pay benefits unless a doctor certifies that the care is medically necessary.